 Helping Victims Of Toxic Exposure And Industrial Accidents

 At the Louisiana law firm of Lee M. Schwalben, M.D., J.D., LLC, we help injured workers and their families recover workers’ compensation benefits, and we seek further damages through personal injury claims, if appropriate.
 Attorney Lee Schwalben was also a doctor so he knows what to look for to help maximize your recovery.

-Common examples of industrial accidents that may result in injury to workers include:
+Common examples of industrial accidents that may result in injuries to Louisiana workers include:

 - Scaffolding and ladder accidents